visfest/topics2015/topic-suggestions.md

 ####D3 + React
 _description_: Lots of us have used D3 and React together, or want to.
 But, how?
 What does a good implementation of this look like?
 What are the pitfalls?

 _goal_?
-Define 5 recommendations for best practices or things to think about when using D3 and React together.
+Define 5 things to consider when using D3 and React together.

 _comments_?